ankitraj999/Travel-app-using-deep-learning/README.md

 entity is missing in the text it ask of these entity from the user.
 2. Technologies used: Keras machine learning library, Python, Google speech to text API, Google Text to Speech API.
+3. Input: in Voice .
+Output: in Voice